Riding An SEO Wave

 For Brand New Websites

-- Install Google Analytics and connect Google Webmaster Tools in order to collect insightful data.
+- Install Google Analytics and connect Google Search Console in order to collect insightful data.
 You’ll need to add code to your website which can be tricky depending upon your content management system (CMS).

 - Be prepared for some hard work, as you’ll be competing with other websites with a longer track record with search engines.
 Organic SEO is a long-term strategy.